geode-sdk/geode/README.md

 Unlike previous mod loaders, which merely inject the DLLs and let devs handle the rest, Geode aims to be a more comprehensive project that provides all the tools needed for creating mods in one package.

-Geode's goal is to solve **mod incompatability** - to ensure that mods work together without buttons getting misplaced or hooks mysteriously disappearing.
+Geode's goal is to solve **mod incompatibility** - to ensure that mods work together without buttons getting misplaced or hooks mysteriously disappearing.

 ## "Hello World!"
 Example